 Your partnership with a coach is governed by a standardised contract, which is implemented in the IT tool and automatically becomes effective as soon as that coach decides to accept your invitation to work together.
 You will need to specify a portion of your budget to be assigned to each coach for their services.
 The budget amount is to be agreed between you and the relevant coach directly.
 If necessary, the budget can be amended at any time in the Innosuisse online tool by mutual agreement.

-Coaches are paid for their flexible coaching services on an hourly basis at a standard rate (lead coach) or by a lump sum per workshop (special coach).
+Coaches are paid for their flexible coaching services on an hourly basis at a standard rate.
 The whole payments process is managed directly and electronically in the Innosuisse online tool.

 The voucher is managed solely via the Innosuisse online tool provided by Innosuisse.
 There you can see which coach(es) you are working with and how much of your budget you have left.

 The Innosuisse coaching voucher is only valid for Innosuisse-accredited coaches and cannot be used for coaches outside of the programme.

 The submitted report/application cannot be edited once it is submitted.
 However, it is possible to send an updated pitch deck by email to email@example.com at the latest three days before the presentation at the Scale-up Award meeting.
 Any other additional documents after the submission are not considered for the evaluation.